carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/01-intro.md

 ~~~
 {: .source .language-sql}

-And now, instead of focusing on the MP, we need to aggreate on the party:
+And now, instead of focusing on the MP, we need to aggregate on the party:

 ~~~
 SELECT party, sum(Tot_P_P)